rigaya/NVEnc/Readme.md

 ## Precautions for using NVEnc
 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND.

-The output from NVEnc may not include the max_dec_frame_buffering field, which might cause problem in some playback environments.

 ## Main usable functions
 ### Common to NVEnc / NVEncC
 - Encoding using NVENC